 2)Omega 3 rich foods such as sardines, salmon, walnuts, and chia seeds combat inflammation and are one of the most important foods for brain health and overall mood.
 Omega 3s are called essential fatty acids because they body cannot make them.
 You must get them from your food.
 Approximately 8 percent of the brain’s weight is comprised of omega-3 fatty acids—the building block for an estimated 100 billion neurons (source).
 Omega 3s build brain cell membranes, reduce brain inflammation, and promote new brain cell formation.
 They also benefit cardio health.
 While a high quality fish oil is a great idea, don’t rely solely on supplements.
 Get some form of omega 3 daily.

 3) Coconut oil has amazing health benefits, as we know.
 It improves thyroid function and insulin resistance and improves HDL cholesterol.
 Now there are studies and emerging research proving coconut oil is useful for treating Alzheimer’s.
 The brain is mostly saturated fat, and the medium chain triglycerides coconut oil provides seem offer an excellent fuel source to brain and body.
 We know coconut oil is useful for epilepsy treatment also!
 It’s an all-around brain boosting food.
-Make it your primary cooking fat, as it doesn’t break down under high heat.
+Coconut oil is saturated which means it’s more stable to cook with at higher temperatures where poly- and mono-unsaturated fats break down.

 4) Dark chocolate is of course one of my favorite superfoods.
 Compounds in dark chocolate boost memory, attention span, reaction time, and problem-solving skills by increasing blood flow to the brain (source).
 Dark chocolate also provides free radical protection, and the flavanols improve cognition in seniors diagnosed with mild cognitive impairment. (source) But not just any ole chocolate.
 Get the highest cacao content you can find for the best benefit.
 None of that sugar-filled milk chocolate.
 Aim for 70 percent or higher.
 I recommend and love this one.
 Bonus: it is soy free!
 You can also make your own (with coconut oil, bonus brain booster!) and save money.